InteractiveComputerGraphics/Latex4CorelDRAW/README.md

 2. Right-click and open "Properties" for each DLL file in the folder.
 If you see the following text, you have to unblock the file:
 "Security: This file came from another computer and might be blocked to help protect this computer."
 3. Activate docker window "Latex" in the menu "Windows".
-4. Import once an arbitrary PS file manually and select import text as curves.
-This seems to be the only way that CorelDraw stores this option and there is no API functionality to do it.
-5. If you have a better solution for step 2, write me an email ;-)
+4. If you have a better solution for step 2, write me an email ;-)

 ## Screenshots